elixir-europe/rdmkit/pages/your_domain/proteomics.md

 - What are the requirements for my data to be uploaded into a proteomics data repository?
 - What are the advantages of uploading data into proteomics data repositories?
 - How can public proteomics data be used by other researchers?
-- How can I increase transparency and reproducibility of my shared data?
+- How can I increase the transparency and reproducibility of my shared data?

 ### Solution

 - You can find an appropriate data repository via the website of the {% tool "proteomexchange" %} Consortium.
 ProteomeXchange was established to provide globally coordinated standard data submission and dissemination pipelines involving the main proteomics repositories, and to encourage open data policies in the field.
-Currently, member repositories include {% tool "pride" %}, {% tool "peptideatlas" %}, {% tool "massive" %}, jPOST, iProx and PanoramaPublic.
+Currently, member repositories include {% tool "pride" %}, {% tool "peptideatlas" %}, {% tool "massive" %}, {% tool "jpostrepo" %}, {% tool "iprox" %}, and {% tool "panoramapublic" %}.
 - Information on data uploads can be found on [ProteomeXchange submissions](http://www.proteomexchange.org/submission) or on the websites of the particular data repositories.
 E.g. PRIDE uploads are conducted via the {% tool "pride-submission-tool" %}.
 There are data repository-specific requirements.
-- Advantages of data publication: fulfillment of journal requirements, higher visibility of research, free storage, worldwide accessibility, basic re-analysis by repository-associated tools and possible integration in more specialised knowledgebases like: {% tool "human-protein-atlas" %}, {% tool "macpepdb" %}, {% tool "string" %}, {% tool "unimod" %}, {% tool "interpro" %}, {% tool "uniprot" %} or {% tool "cath" %}
+- Advantages of data publication: fulfilment of journal requirements, higher visibility of research, free storage, worldwide accessibility, basic re-analysis by repository-associated tools and possible integration in more specialised knowledgebases like: {% tool "human-protein-atlas" %}, {% tool "macpepdb" %}, {% tool "string" %}, {% tool "unimod" %}, {% tool "interpro" %}, {% tool "uniprot" %} or {% tool "cath" %}
 - You can increase transparency and reproducibility of the mass spectrometry-based proteomics data by providing sample and data relationship file ({% tool "sdrf" %}) along with submission to data repository (e.g. ProteomeXchange).